adilinden-oss/uino-1284p/README.md

 Power supply input for the board is selected via a jumper.
 Power supply options are USB bus powered or unregulated DC input.
 An onboard LDO regulator will accept an unregulated input voltage between 6.4V and 15V.

-###Arduino
+### Arduino

-The board is supported in Arduino IDE 1.6.x via the core files available at: [https://github.com/adilinden/uino-arduino]
+The board is supported in Arduino IDE 1.6.x via the core files available at: [adilinden-oss/uino-arduino](https://github.com/adilinden-oss/uino-arduino)

 To install clone uino-arduino into the hardware folder inside your Sketchbook folder.
 The board will then automagically appear in the Boards menu.

-###Pin Mapping
+### Pin Mapping

 ```
 *uino     ATmega1284p                     Function